-Eligible: Any student who is failing no more than one class Student can fully participate in all extracurricular activities Student failing a class is encouraged to seek academic support during study hall, lunch, and/or after school Probationary : Any student who is failing two or more classes but was eligible during the previous eligibility period (this is a grace period) Student can participate in extracurricular activities provided they attend academic support sessions.
+Eligible: Any student who is failing no more than 1 class Student can fully participate in all extracurricular activities Student failing a class is encouraged to seek academic support during study hall, lunch, and/or after school Probationary : Any student who is failing 2 or more classes but was eligible during the previous eligibility period (this is a grace period) Students can participate in extracurricular activities provided they attend academic support sessions.
 Students must get their academic support log signed by a supervising teacher and their advisor/coach each day.
 This is a probationary student's ticket into activities.
 A student on probation may be admitted to practice, meetings, or games provided they are current with their academic support sessions.

-providing academic support.
+Ineligible : any student who is failing 2 or more classes for the second consecutive eligibility period Students who are ineligible may not participate in contests or attend extracurricular activities.
+Students must complete the academic support log and attend academic support sessions to retain member status within their team or club.
+Students may only attend practice/meetings provided they are current with their academic support sessions.
+Students may arrive at practice/ meetings late after attending an academic support session.
+Ineligible students may not attend dances or athletic events as spectators.
+Ineligible students may not leave study hall without a pre-signed pass from a teacher who is providing academic support.
 Student athletes who are ineligible may not participate in games but are required to attend and support their team, as long as they are not missing time in an academic class.
-Ineligible students will lose their parking privileges and/or their late arrival/early dismissal eligibility period • Stud log and membe • Stud provide support • Stud after att • Ineli athletic • Ineli without providi • Stud providi • Stud after att • Ineli athletic • Ineli without providi • Stud particip support time in • Ineli lent athletes who are ineligible may not bate in games but are required to attend and t their team, as long as they are not missing an academic class. igible students will lose their parking --- -- --
+Ineligible students will lose their parking privileges and/or their late arrival/early dismissal privileges.